-For 2024/25 the rules about subscriptions to each type of ISA have been revised.
-This means that in 2023/24, subject to eligibility, you can subscribe to:
+For 2025/26 the ISA subscription rules mean, that subject to eligibility, you can subscribe to:

-- 1. One or more basic ISAs with a stocks and shares component; - One or more basic ISAs with a cash component or, if started before 1 December 2019, a single Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper);
+- 1. One or more basic ISAs with a stocks and shares component; - 2.
+One or more basic ISAs with a cash component or, if started before 1 December 2019, a single Help to Buy ISA (a small